-After giving effect to the sale by us of shares of common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the range listed on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, and after giving effect to the receipt by us of \$7.5 million from the sale by us of the ADM Shares at an assumed initial public , our adjusted net tangible book value as of June 30, 2006 would have been approximately \$ million, or approximately \$ offering price of \$ This amount represents an immediate increase in net tangible book value of \$ per share to our existing stockholders and an immediate dilution in net tangible book value of approximately \$ per share to new investors purchasing shares of common stock in this offering at the assumed initial public offering price.
-Assuming the underwriters exercise their over-allotment option, our adjusted net tangible book value as of June 30, 2006 would have been approximately per share.
-This amount represents an immediate increase in net tangible book value of \$ million, or approximately \$ per share to our existing stockholders and an immediate dilution in net tangible book value of approximately \$ per share to new investors purchasing shares of common stock in this offering at the assumed initial public offering price.
+After giving effect to the sale by us of 6,800,000 shares of common stock in this offering at an initial public offering price of \$14.00 per share after deducting underwriting discounts and commissions and estimated offering expenses payable by us, and after giving effect to the receipt by us of \$7.5 million from the sale by us of the 535,714 ADM Shares at an initial public offering price of \$14.00, our adjusted net tangible book value as of June 30, 2006 would have been approximately \$105.4 million, or approximately \$5.44 per share.
+This amount represents an immediate increase in net tangible book value of \$4.47 per share to our existing stockholders and an immediate dilution in net tangible book value of approximately \$8.56 per share to new investors purchasing shares of common stock in this offering at the initial public offering price.
+Assuming the underwriters exercise their over-allotment option, our adjusted net tangible book value as of June 30, 2006 would have been approximately \$118.7 million, or approximately \$5.82 per share.
+This amount represents an immediate increase in net tangible book value of \$4.85 per share to our existing stockholders and an immediate dilution in net tangible book value of approximately \$8.18 per share to new investors purchasing shares of common stock in this offering at the initial public offering price.
 We determine dilution by subtracting the adjusted net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of common stock.
 The following table illustrates this dilution on a per share basis:

-Assumed initial public offering price per share \$ Historical net tangible book value (deficit) per share as of June 30, 2006 \$ (24.12) Increase per share attributable to pro forma conversion of preferred stock 25.09 Pro forma net tangible book value per share before this offering 0.97 Increase per share attributable to this offering \$ Pro forma net tangible book value per share after this offering Dilution per share to new investors \$
+Initial public offering price per share \$ 14.00 Historical net tangible book value (deficit) per share as of June 30, 2006 \$ (24.12) Increase per share attributable to pro forma conversion of preferred stock 25.09

+Pro forma net tangible book value per share before this offering 0.97 Increase per share attributable to this offering \$ 4.47

+Pro forma net tangible book value per share after this offering 5.44 Dilution per share to new investors \$ 8.56

 The following table summarizes, as of June 30, 2006, the differences between the number of shares purchased from us, the total consideration paid to us in cash and the average price per share that existing stockholders and new investors paid.
 The following table also reflects the consideration to be paid to us in connection with the exercise of outstanding options and warrants held by officers, directors and affiliates.
 The following table does not reflect any non-cash consideration paid to us, or deemed to be paid to us, by our existing stockholders.
-The calculation below is based on an assumed initial public offering price of \$ per share, which is the midpoint of the range listed on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses that we must pay:
+These numbers also assume the issuance of 535,714 shares to ADM at an initial public offering price of \$14.00.
+The calculation below is based on an initial public offering price of \$14.00 per share before deducting underwriting discounts and commissions and estimated offering expenses that we must pay:

-Shares Purch nased Total Consider ation

-Number Percent Amount Percent Average Price Per Share

-Existing stockholders 12,054,809 % \$ 65,824,000 % \$ 5.46

-Shares underlying options and warrants

-held by officers, directors, and affiliates 1,960,253 9,286,438 4.74

-New investors

-Total 100% \$ 100% \$
+Shares Purcl hased Total Considera ntion Number Percent Amount Percent Average Price Per Share Existing stockholders 12,058,716 57% \$ 66,333,097 37% \$ 5.50 Shares underlying options and warrants held by officers, directors, and affiliates 1,960,253 9 9,286,438 5 4.74 New investors 7,335,714 34 102,699,996 58 14.00 Total 21,354,683 100% \$ 178,319,531 100% \$ 8.35